Monotonic Reference-Free Refinement for Autoformalization: Abstract

 \section{Abstract}

 While statement autoformalization has advanced rapidly, full-theorem autoformalization remains largely unexplored.
-Existing iterative refinement methods in statement autoformalization typicall improve isolated aspects of formalization, such as syntactic correctness, but struggle to jointly optimizing multiple quality dimensions, which is critical for full-theorem autoformalization.
-We introduce a \textit{reference-free iterative monotonic process} for full-theorem autoformalization that leverages complementary feedback from theorem provers and LLM-based judges, without access to ground-truth proofs or existing formalizations at inference time.
+Existing iterative refinement methods in statement autoformalization typically improve isolated aspects of formalization, such as syntactic correctness, but struggle to jointly optimize multiple quality dimensions, which is critical for full-theorem autoformalization.
+We introduce a \textit{reference-free iterative monotonic process} at inference time for full-theorem autoformalization that leverages complementary feedback from theorem provers and LLM-based judges, without access to ground-truth or existing formalizations and without human intervention.
 Our approach optimizes a \textit{masked composite objective} over Formal Validity, Logical Preservation, Mathematical Consistency, and Formal Quality, guided by a \textit{responsiveness map} that indicates how different LLMs acting as different roles preferentially improve each dimension.
 We further propose an acceptance policy that guarantees \textit{certified monotonic improvement}, and provide conditions ensuring convergence and termination.
-Empirical experiments demonstrate the proposed process enables simultaneous improvement across multiple dimensions, achieving 93.44\% formal validity and a 78.22\% overall score on miniF2F, and 44.09\% formal validity and a 29.79\% overall score on ProofNet.
+Empirical experiments demonstrate the proposed process enables simultaneous improvement across multiple dimensions, achieving 100.00\% formal validity and a 90.27\% overall score on miniF2F, and 77.96\% formal validity and a 52.45\% overall score on ProofNet.